haseab/FAB/README.md

 An example algorithm will be shown to illustrate how both of these functionalities are executed.
 This original algorithm is very profitable!
 Making about 110% profit in one year in the Bitcoin markets from Apr 2019 to Apr.
 2020.
 However this code should mainly serve as a wrapper for your own trading strategy.

 ## Examples
-please check 'example.py' for a similar example
+please check 'example.py' for a similar example.

 ### Importing Modules
 Each module is a different class (except for the last one, which is a function).